tcoopman/irmin-tutorial/src/Introduction.md

-# Irmin Basics
+# Irmin Introduction

+## What is Irmin?

-`irmin` is a datastore based on the same principles as git, providing the ability to perform various operations on stores like branching, merging and reverting.
-It is typically embedded into an application, rather than acting as a standalone database system, but there are also tools to inspect and modify existing databases using the command line.
+`irmin` is a datastore based on the same principles as git.
+It provides the ability to perform various operations on stores like branching, merging and reverting and is typically embedded into an application, rather than acting as a standalone database system.
 In this introduction I will explain how to get started using both the library and the command-line tool.

-## Getting set up
+## Getting started

 1. Before you can create an `irmin` database you need to consider what type of data you will be storing.
 By default, Irmin provides implementations for `string`, `cstruct`, and `json` content types, but it's also possible to create your own with the [Irmin.Type](https://mirage.github.io/irmin/irmin/Irmin/Type/index.html) combinator.